 Analytics & log files

-We use Google Analytics to analyse how 1000minds is used.
+We use Google Analytics to analyze how 1000minds is used.
 Basic information is transmitted to Google and used to evaluate and to produce statistics about website activity.
 We will not use (nor allow third parties to use) such tools to track or collect any personally identifiable information of visitors to our website.

 The EC issued a formal decision recognizing New Zealand’s legal standards as being sufficient for Article 25(2) of European Union (EU) Directive 95/46/EC: that is that New Zealand’s law provides an “adequate level of data protection”.
 The shorthand often used is that New Zealand has “EU adequacy” or is “an adequate third country”.
 While 1000minds’ compliance with New Zealand’s privacy legislation is therefore sufficient, it is expected that New Zealand’s privacy legislation will continue to be developed and align more and more closely with the GDPR.
 1000minds is continuing to improve its alignment with the principles of both New Zealand legislation and the GDPR.